akruszewski/gibl/manuscript/chapter3.md

 ### 3.4.3.
 Digital signatures

 Next, we have a procedure for signing a transaction.
-It is similar to one of the procedures we wrote earlier where we used hashing, in that we get all bytes from the structure and merge them.
-However, in this case we will be using digital signatures.
+It is similar to the procedures we wrote earlier where we used hashing, in that we get all bytes from the structure and merge them.
+The exception in this case is that we will be using digital signatures - functionalities for signing and verifying data.

 To create a digital signature, we use a hashing function (in this case, it is using the SHA algorithm).
 The private key is then used to encrypt the produced hash.
-The encrypted hash will represent our digital signature.
+The encrypted hash will represent the digital signature.

 ```racket
 (define (sign-transaction from to value)